razage/fabula-ultima-unofficial/README.md

 -   Stone axe icon by Lorc
 -   Stone spear icon by Lorc
 -   Sun icon by Lorc
+-   Terror icon by Lorc
 -   Thor fist icon by Lorc
 -   Thor hammer icon by Delapouite
 -   Tomahawk icon by Delapouite
 -   Tornado icon by Lorc
+-   Tortoise icon by Delapouite
 -   Trident icon by Lorc
 -   Trident shield icon by Delapouite
 -   Two handed sword icon by Delapouite